aaronpowell/webpack-golang-wasm-async-loader/README.md

 The JavaScript bridge that is then generated for webpack will expose the WebAssembly functions as a Promise for interacting with.

+Note: It works with `Go 1.12` for now.
+Stay tuned for updates :)

 ## webpack config

 ```js